-Have we missed an anti-spyware program that's saved your system?
+Have we missed an anti-malware program that's saved your bacon?
 Let us know in the comments below.

 1. BitDefender Antivirus Free Edition

 Discreet but effective, BitDefender is the best free software for protecting your PC from malware

 BitDefender Antivirus Free Edition is the strong, silent type.
 This anti-spyware and anti-malware tool doesn't even ask questions when you install it.
 What it does instead is use a range of tactics to identify bad things.
 It has B-Have, which looks for apps behaving badly; link scanning to identify cons; proactive malware and spyware scanning that can detect threats nobody has encountered before; and boot scanning every time you start your PC.

 Ad-free, nag-free and hassle-free, it's a great product that runs quickly and silently while you get on with something more interesting.

 Its comprehensive suite of tools to protect your PC makes BitDefende the best free anti-spyware and anti-malware software.

 Cloud-based protection from malware that takes the pressure off your PC's processor

 We're big fans of Panda's security products, and Panda Free Antivirus is smarter than ever before.
 It's cloud-based, with all the heavy processing happening on Panda's servers, so the load on your PC is lessened considerably.